 17. The Active Travel Act (2013)

-It’s too early to completely write this one off now that there’s a Deputy Economy Minister in place who lives and breathes cycling (Lee Waters), but the signs are – six years after it was passed – that the Act will fail to be approached in the the intended spirit most places outside Cardiff.
+It’s too early to completely write this one off now that (as of 2019) there’s a Deputy Economy Minister in place who lives and breathes cycling (Lee Waters), but the signs are – six years after it was passed – that the Act will fail to be approached in the the intended spirit most places outside Cardiff.
 It’s another case of the road to hell being paved with good intentions (excuse the pun).

 The main idea was for councils to map out utility cycling networks in urban areas and then put forward bids for funding.
 The mapping and bidding exercises (apart from a few councils) haven’t been taken as seriously as the Welsh Government hoped because the car remains king – particularly in rural areas and anywhere where there’s large housing developments.
 To date, there’s no sign of a modal shift to cycling and walking, while amongst children walking and cycling rates have actually fallen.